What is the UndocuFund?

 A set of verification procedures and internal controls are in place to ensure that funds go to families and individuals who meet the eligibility criteria.
 The UndocuFund utilizes at least two reviewers per application, and due diligence involves checking more than one source to confirm applicants’ identities and how they have been impacted by the fires.
 For example, if an applicant indicated that she lost wages due to the fires, the UndocuFund will request pay stubs if available, obtain an affidavit for the employer, and other forms of verification.
 Applicants will be asked to attest to the accuracy of information provided to the UndocuFund.
 Provision of false information will result in immediate disqualification for assistance.

 What percentage of my donation went to fire victims?

 The aim is to get as much aid to families.
 Our strive to obtain grants to cover administrative costs; otherwise about 10% of contributions are spent on administrative costs, including administration and disbursement of the funds, as well as credit-card processing fees.

 Yes, your donation is made to a 501(c)(3) organization and is tax deductible to the extent allowed by law.

 Are you accepting donations of clothing, furniture, tools, etc.?

-Thanks to the incredible outpouring of community support, we are currently not accepting small-scale donations.
+Thanks to the incredible outpouring of community support, we do not accept small-scale donations.
 We will make a public announcement if that changes.
-If you would like to donate a vehicle, trailer, or other such high-value item, please contact firstname.lastname@example.org.